xgbox/rg35xxsp-ssh-samba/README.md

 **Tips**

 By default, the RG35XXSP is set to sleep within 1 minute of inactivity.
-SSH and Samba also stops working (I presume Wi-Fi is turned off while it's asleep).
+SSH and Samba also stops working -- presumably from its Wi-Fi turning during sleep -- but will automatically resume once out of sleep.
 You can adjust this timer in Settings > Lock screen.

 **Disclaimer**